cqfn/trastformer/README.md

 - Unifies a third-party AST model into our custom structure, called [UAST](https://github.com/cqfn/uast) (unified AST);
 - Transforms the UAST with the provided DSL rules;
 - Generates source code from the modified tree.

+> For now, generation supports only Java language

 ## Requirements